 - The Spaceborne Computer, a joint year-long experiment from HPE and NASA, currently resides aboard the International Space Station

-- Initial designed to test a supercomputers ability to operate under the harsh conditions of space, the Spaceborne Computer will now be opened up to astronauts aboard the ISS looking to run data analyses for space research without assistance from Earth
+- Initially designed to test a supercomputer's ability to operate under the harsh conditions of space, the Spaceborne Computer will now be opened up to astronauts aboard the ISS looking to run data analyses for space research without assistance from Earth

 CTO Dr. Eng Lim Goh shares insights for The Economist Events 2nd Annual Space Summit

 High performance computing (HPC) has become fundamental to research; unlocking discoveries never imagined before about our planet and beyond.

 And now, we’re taking that level of computing above the clouds.

 As HPE announced, and as I discussed in a panel at The Economist’s Space Summit in New York last week, we are continuing experiments with our Spaceborne Computer on the International Space Station (ISS).

 Our first one-year mission of sending the Spaceborne Computer to space was to test the resiliency and performance of an off-the-shelf supercomputer that is “hardened” with smart, self-healing software, in the harsh conditions of space.
 After proving this approach to be successful, we have decided to now open the supercomputer to astronauts and researchers aboard the ISS, empowering them to take space exploration to a new level.
 These are the first ever supercomputing capabilities to be made available in orbit.
 We’re calling this vision: “above-the-cloud services.”

 With this project, we’re transforming the space station into a data center by allowing space explorers and experimenters to use the Spaceborne Computer for processing data in space instead of transmitting to and from Earth.
 That’s a significant step.
 As we learned from our year-long test, connectivity with Earth can be intermittent and “thin,” which makes this transmission inefficient and frustrating for those aboard the ISS.